Factbox-Countries weigh need for booster COVID-19 shots

 NORTH AMERICA

-U.S. regulators on Nov.
+U.S. health regulators on Nov.
 19 expanded eligibility for booster shots to all fully-vaccinated adults.

+U.S. CDC took a stance more cautious than previously and said on Nov.
+30 everyone over 18 should get a booster shot as Omicron's emergence emphasizes the importance of vaccination.

 Canada's National Advisory Committee on Immunization is recommending booster shots of an authorized mRNA vaccine to those who are moderately or severely immunocompromised.